workfi-tools/Grants-Program/applications/workfi_tools.md

 **How did you hear about the Grants Program?** Web3 Foundation Website (we were looking for grants for open source development).

-> Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:
+> Here you can also add any additional information that you think is relevant to this application but isn't part of it already

-> - Work you have already done.
-> - If there are any other teams who have already contributed (financially) to the project.
-> - Previous grants you may have applied for.